Never Forgotten National Memorial

 The Mother Canada monument, officially the Never Forgotten National Memorial, was a war memorial planned to be built in Cape Breton Highlands National Park, Cape Breton Island, Nova Scotia.
 A memorial to Canadian Armed Forces overseas casualties, especially those of World War I, it was intended as a transatlantic complement to the Canadian National Vimy Memorial in France.
 After considerable controversy surrounding its location, the project was cancelled in 2016.

 Overview

+The monument was conceived of by Toronto businessman Tony Trigiani, who had the idea while visiting the Moro River Canadian War Cemetery in Italy.
+It is modelled on the Canada Bereft figure at the Canadian National Vimy Memorial in France.

 The $25 million project was to include a 24-metre statue of a bereft mother, her hands outstretched towards Europe and the Canada Bereft monument at the Vimy Memorial.

 The monument site would have included an interpretive centre, a restaurant, and a souvenir shop, among other amenities.
 It was to be funded through donations collected by the Never Forgotten National Memorial Foundation, headed by Toronto businessman Tony Patrick Trigiani.
 The project had been conceived by Trigiani after he visited a Canadian World War I cemetery in Europe.